-When the whole process of risk assessment and mitigation completes, continuously follow up the barriers' Implementation and hazard's risk status refereeing to Barrier Register and Master Risk Register.
-When the barriers are not working as desired and if the mitigation of risk is suspected, follow the whole process again.
+When the whole process of risk assessment and mitigation completes, continuously follow up the barriers' Implementation and hazard's risk status refereeing to Barrier Register and Risk Register.
+When the barriers are not working as desired and if the mitigation of risk is suspected, go back to beginning and follow the whole process again.